15 Secrets to Creating a Successful Kitchen Layout

 There are exceptions, but in general, the oven's heat taxes the refrigerator and could shorten its lifespan.
 Also, appliance doors may collide, and the two units won't fit flush unless both are built in.

 Maintain adequate clearance in surrounding aisles.
 In a small kitchen, a peninsula is often a better choice.
-In a very large kitchen, two islands can be better than one supersize island, which is hard to clean and reach over, awkward to circumnavigate, and wastes space below its center.
+In a very large kitchen, two islands can be better than one supersize island, which is hard to clean, reach over, and circumnavigate.
+An island unit that's too broad also wastes space below its center.

 Include at least one strong focal point in the room.
-For instance, center a range and set it off with a striking hood and cabinetry.
-Elevation drawings can help you visualize aesthetics.
+For instance, center a range and set it off with a striking hood and cabinetry or open shelves.
+Elevation drawings can help you visualize aesthetics when designing your kitchen.

 15. Consult a Professional

-A skilled designer can show you a layout that makes the most of your space, your priorities, and your budget -- and help make your dream kitchen a reality.
+A skilled kitchen designer can show you a layout that makes the most of your space, your priorities, and your budget.
+If determining the best kitchen layout for your space seems too overwhelming, consider hiring a professional to help make your dream kitchen a reality.